coshcage/pbint/src/README.txt

 1. Overview
 ***************

-In this project, you can build a protable big interger calculator and use the test file to test the correctness.Also, the files are divided into 3 parts: kernel module, math module and external memory support module.
+In this project, you can build a portable big integer calculator and use the test file to test the correctness.Also, the files are divided into 3 parts: kernel module, math module and external memory support module.
 Each module has its unique features.